katsu1110/katsu1110.github.io/_pages/workwithme.md

 {% include base_path %}

-It is very nice of you to be interested in working with me:)　ご興味持っていただきありがとうございます:)
+It is very nice of you to be interested in working with me:)
 ======

 (English)
-Contact me on [Twitter](https://twitter.com/kk1110tt) or [email](code1110g-show@hotmail.co.jp) either in Japanese or English.
+Contact me on [Twitter](https://twitter.com/kk1110tt) or email(code1110g-show<at>hotmail.co.jp) either in Japanese or English.
 The following list show the rough price range.

 |  job type | price  | comments  |
 |-----------|--------|-----------|